Mexican Train Travel with Kids: Tequila Express and Chepe Pacifico

 1. Tequila Express (Guadalajara to Tequila)

-This is family-friendly because lots of Mexican families ride it on weekend trips.
+Family-friendly because lots of Mexican families ride it on weekend trips.
 Mariachi bands roam the train.
 Snacks and drinks served constantly.
 The agave fields are genuinely beautiful and your kids will be fascinated by the harvesting demonstration.
 The tequila tasting is included for adults and obviously skipped for kids, who get fresh agua frescas instead.

 2. Chepe Pacifico (Los Mochis to Creel)